-Since the BlogIN publicity stunt, or BlogMOB, as we referred to it, I’ve been thinking a lot about my blogging.
+Since the BlogIN publicity stunt, hospital or BlogMOB, recipe as we referred to it, I’ve been thinking a lot about my blogging.
 I’ve had a personal website since 1994, when I posted a few pages online on a server at UW-LaCrosse.
 After college, I kept a personal site but never really built anything resembling a blog until 2000.
 I wrote my first "blog" post about Lousy Drivers in September 2000.
 To get things running, I built my own blog engine (if you could call it that) that allowed me to post articles through a web front end.
 After a while my web front end fell apart.
 I did my posting after that via a direct call to a stored procedure through Query Analyzer.
 Truly a hardcore nerd way to post.

 I took most of 2005 off from blogging, perhaps I wasn’t that hardcore.
 The hiatus was good, but eventually I got the bug to write again.
 I decided to move to true blog software and installed WordPress.
 My hopes for longer, more meaningful posts didn’t quite work out the way I had hoped.
 Recently, my blog has basically turned into a backup of my Twitter account.